ipyton/buildingGit/README.md

 ./remote is used to communicate with the remote repository.

-the order of implementation. init,add,commit. status repository contains config database, almost everything
+the order of implementation. init,add,commit. status, checkout repository contains config database, almost everything